 The Indiana Office of Energy Development, Energy Grant Resources page periodically offers grant opportunities that may be applied to Indiana businesses and nonprofits.

-The federal tax credit available for solar is available for businesses and individuals as a non-refundable tax credit for 30% of the total cost of a solar panel installation.
-It begins phasing down after 2019.
-Projects installed and paid for in 2019 will be eligible to receive a credit for 30% of the system cost when filing taxes in the spring of 2020.
-That decreases to 26% in 2020, 22% in 2021 and in 2022 it is no longer available for individuals and will remain at 10% for businesses.
+The federal tax credit available for solar is available for businesses and individuals as a non-refundable tax credit for 26% of the total cost of a solar panel installation.
+It begins phasing down after 2022.
+Projects installed and paid for in 2021 will be eligible to receive a credit for 26% of the system cost when filing taxes.

 Solar Renewable Energy Credits (SRECs)